Here are a few projects I’ve worked on. More on my GitHub, of course!

 Created a file management application that synchronizes files across Unix machines.
 Practiced the Agile Scrum process throughout the semester with Pivotal Tracker.
 You can checkout the code here if you’re interested!

-Collaborated on an Android application that anonymously sends an compliment by SMS to a user’s contact by providing a random set of compliments for the user to select from.
+Made an Android application that anonymously sends an compliment by SMS to a user’s contact by providing a random set of compliments for the user to select from.
 I had fun writing some Android code during this hackathon — I was certainly influenced to learn more about mobile development from it!

 Worked on a web application that maps publicly visible tweets with geolocation.
 Using Alchemy API, we analyzed tweets to find similar sentiments regionally.
 This was my first hackathon project and I since attribute my enthusiasm for side projects to the positive energy generated at MHacks.
 While my team had unreasonable stretch goals, the entire experience of ideating and iterating for fun influenced me to cofound Hack.UVA!